sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Expendable**]

-Effect: A silver triangle tattoo appears on your chest.
+Effect: A silver triangle tattoo permanently appears on your chest.
 Your body and aperture now flow 3 times as quickly down the River of Time.
 Your natural primeval essence recovery speed is tripled, the required time to break through large realms through cultivation is divided by 3 (rounded up), and every year that passes, your remaining lifespan is reduced by 3 years.

 :::
 \newpage